Mouad-kimdil/ft_printf/README.md

   - `ap`: A va_list of arguments.
   - `s`: The format specifier character.
   - `len`: The current total length.
+  - Return Value:
+Returns the updated total length after processing the format specifier.
+If an error occurs, it returns -1.

 ## Contributing